 - If you selected Push as your Relay Server Type in the General tab, then complete the Device Connection tab that follows.

-- Otherwise, for Relay Server selections, skip this step and proceed to step 5.
+- Otherwise, for Relay Server selections, skip this step and proceed directly to step 5.

 Table 3.
 Device Connection Tab (only available for Push Relay Server Selections) Setting Description Protocol